Search

 2. Make the sauce:

-• In a bowl, mix together the water, rice vinegar, sugar, salt, and ketchup.
-Whisk.
+• In a bowl, combine water, rice vinegar, sugar, salt, and ketchup.
+Whisk until well mixed.

 3. Make the batter:

-• In a large mixing bowl, add the cornstarch, baking soda, baking powder, egg, salt, oil, and water.
-Whisk until smooth.
+• In a large bowl, whisk together cornstarch, baking soda, baking powder, salt, egg, oil, and water until smooth.

-• Add the chicken to the batter and mix well.
+• Add the marinated chicken into the batter and mix to coat evenly.

 4. Fry the chicken:

-• Heat up the oil to 375°F or 191°C. Return the chicken and fry for 1 minute until crispy.
-Remove and drain the chicken.
+• Reheat the oil to 375°F (191°C).
+Return the chicken and fry for another 1 minute to make it extra crispy.
+Drain and set aside.

 • In a wok over high heat, add oil, onion, green bell pepper, and red bell pepper.
-Stir fry for about 30 seconds.
-Remove.
+Stir-fry for about 30 seconds, then remove and set aside.

-• In the same wok over medium heat, pour the sauce inside, and add the cornstarch slurry (1 tablespoon of cornstarch and 3 tablespoons of water).
-Stir until it’s thickened.
+• In the same wok over medium heat, pour in the sauce and bring to a simmer.

 8 thoughts on “Sweet and Sour Chicken Recipe: Better Than Take Out!”